 So, here are a few Christmas perennials that fall into my “ugh” category; you may like them, and sometimes I do as well (it depends on which version is being played and how often it’s being played), but still…

-“Santa Baby” My ears have caught the Eartha Kitt original a couple of times (it’s perfectly suited for Catwoman), and most any singer can have real fun with the lyrics.
+“Santa Baby” My ears have caught the Eartha Kitt original a couple of times (it’s purrrfectly suited for Catwoman), and most any singer can have real fun with the lyrics.
 However, it’s the nature of entitlement in those very lyrics that gets me.
-Even Ms. Kitt herself would admit to this later in her life — it’s better to be a good girl than a “good” girl in order to earn that coat, yacht, ring, luxury car, etc. from Santa (the Jolly Ol’ Elf isn’t a sugar daddy).
+Even Ms. Kitt herself would admit to this later in her life — it’s better to be a good girl than a “good” girl in order to earn that coat, yacht, ring, luxury car, etc. from Santa (the Jolly Ol’ Elf isn’t a sugar daddy, you know).

-“The Twelve Days of Christmas” For me, not only is it all that repetitive recital of the gifts, it’s the annual news story about how much all of that crap will cost you at Christmastime.
+“The Twelve Days of Christmas” For me, not only is it all that repetitive recital of the gifts that gnaws on me, it’s the annual news story about how much all of that crap will cost you at Christmastime.
 (Speaking of repetitiveness, Bob & Doug McKenzie cut most of it out in their parody of the song.
 Smart move.)
 By the way, which 12 days are they talking about anyway?

 “The Christmas Song” aka “Chestnuts Roasting on an Open Fire” aka “How Many Holiday Cliches Can You Count?”
 Yes, it’s been done beautifully by many artists over the years (most famously by Nat King Cole), but at least “Santa Baby,” “Jingle Bells,” and most of the rest have plots to it.
 I do have to admit, though, that it does get one into the holiday mood.
 Oh, and this is the type of Christmas carol that really needs a performer doing it the right away.
 When I first heard this song as a kid, it was only a snippet during one of those “special TV offer” ads from the ’70s for a Christmas song compilation album.
 I don’t recall the name of the singer who did that song on the album (it wasn’t Nat King Cole, that was for sure), but he sounded like one of those sleazy lounge lizards playing the piano at some New York dive: All schmooze, no meaningful sincerity at all.